-But sometimes they need a little extra help to keep up with us — enter the dog wheelchair.
+But sometimes, our best friend needs a little extra help to keep up with us – enter the dog wheelchair.

-Just like us humans, some dogs, whether through accident or ill health, become disabled and require the use of a wheelchair in order to live life to the full, and to enable you to continue to enjoy life with your pet.
+Just like us humans, some dogs, whether through accident or ill health, become disabled and require the use of a wheelchair to live life to the full and to enable you to continue to enjoy life with your pet.

 Let’s find out more…